Fabbricatore/NN/index.md

 Despite our first desire, we should not aim for the global one, since they actually generalize worse!
 The local minima are our target, and luckily they share an amazing property: they come in clusters.\
 Having a cluster of shallow minima is everything we need: we can find them by replicating our sistem and analizing how minima overlap.
-The narrow, deep global minima, wont overlap, where out cluster is shure to have some overlapping.
+The narrow, deep global minima, wont overlap, where our cluster is shure to have some overlapping.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for